 6.1 Hot rolled steel bulb angles conforming to this standard shall be designated by letters BA followed by a figure denoting the depth of longer side of the angle in mm * and ** to denote heavier sections.

-6.2 The bulb flats conforming to these standard shall be designated by the width (b) and thickness (t).
+6.2 The bulb flats conforming to theis standard shall be designated by the width (b) and thickness (t).

 Example: 200 × 10